Elvis Duran and the Morning Show

 Elvis Duran and the Morning Show (formerly known as The Z Morning Zoo) is an American syndicated weekday morning radio program hosted by Elvis Duran.
 The show originates from the studios of Newark-licensed WHTZ in New York City, a Top 40 outlet branded as "Z100".
-The show is also syndicated through Premiere Radio Networks in over 80 markets such as Philadelphia, Miami, Cleveland, and Richmond, Virginia.
+The show is also syndicated through Premiere Radio Networks in over 80 markets such as Philadelphia, Miami, Cleveland, Pittsburgh, and Richmond, Virginia.
 The live show had previously been available in Canada via Toronto's now-defunct Proud FM.
 The live airing of the show is weekdays from 6 to 10 a.m.
 Eastern time, with most Central markets airing it live from 5 to 9 am, and other stations further west taking the show on delay.
 Some stations air a 5 am "pre-show" (two pre-recorded segments and a phone tap) before the actual show.
 A "best of the week" compilation show is also carried on Saturday mornings by some stations.